The Good Samaritan (Seinfeld): Plot

-Over car phone with Elaine, Jerry witnesses a hit-and-run on a parked car.
-Elaine demands he confront the driver, calling him chicken.
-The call gets cut off just as the driver stops and emerges; seeing that the driver, Angela (Melinda McGraw), is an attractive woman, Jerry changes his tune and goes out with her.
+Over car phone with Elaine, Jerry witnesses a hit-and-run on a parked car, and Elaine dares him to confront the driver.
+After the call gets cut off.
+Jerry sees that the driver, Angela (Melinda McGraw), is an attractive woman, and goes out with her instead.
 Angela shamelessly ignores Jerry's nudges to redeem herself.

-George is impressed by Jerry's story, and they rationalize forgiving Angela's transgression.
-To save face to Elaine, Jerry boasts that he tailed the hit-and-run driver to Queens and bested "him" in a fight, likewise impressing her.
-Elaine needs company for dinner with a married friend, Robin, to make up for feelings of inferiority, but Jerry backs out due to his next date.
-Since Elaine is paying, George goes in Jerry's place.
+George is impressed by Jerry's story, and they rationalize dating a hit-and-run driver.
+To save face to Elaine, Jerry boasts that he tailed the driver to Queens and bested "him" in a fight, likewise impressing her.
+Jerry backs out of dinner with Elaine and her married friend, Robin.
+Needing company to make up for feelings of inferiority, Elaine takes George and pays for him.

 At dinner with Robin (Ann Talman) and her husband, Michael (Joseph Malone), Elaine makes up an exotic romance with bullfighter "Eduardo Carochio" to one-up them.
 Robin sneezes, but no one says "God bless you" until George fills the silence.
 This turns out to be a sore spot for the couple, and marital tensions flare up as Michael takes umbrage.
 Afterwards, George and Jerry argue over "right of first refusal" for a response to sneezing, and Jerry proposes replacing "God bless you" with "You're so good looking".

 Kramer repeatedly goes into seizures whenever Entertainment Tonight comes on TV, falling over and hitting his head.
 Elaine deduces that the trigger is host Mary Hart's voice, even as Kramer questions if it could be John Tesh instead.

 Robin calls George to apologize, and to meet for an illicit tryst.
 After sex, she confides her discontent that Michael has never said "God bless you" in three years.
 However, Michael sees through Robin's cover story when Elaine fails to corroborate it, and he vows grievous violence upon George.

 Jerry learns from Kramer that the hit-and-run victim was a neighborhood woman he has long pined after.
-Jerry immediately righteously condemns Angela, but is impotent to bring her to justice when she intimidates him into silence.
+Jerry changes his tune and righteously condemns Angela, but is impotent to bring her to justice when she intimidates him into silence.
 Elaine sees, and needles him for his false boasts.
 George and Elaine throw blame at each other for the discovered affair, and Jerry turns the tables on Elaine over her invented bullfighter.

 Jerry recompenses Angela's victim, Becky (an uncredited Helen Slater).
 However, he incriminates himself by covering for the perpetrator, and Becky shoots down his overtures.
 Jerry's novel response to Becky's sneeze fails to win her over.

 Fearing for his safety, George skips town with Jerry on tour.
 Kramer meets Becky for a date, only to greet her with another seizure when Entertainment Tonight comes on.